tramitit/guides/en/bulgaria/issuance_of_a_criminal_record_certificate.md

 ---
-title: "Issuance of a Criminal Record Certificate"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Bulgaria"]
+categories:
-meta_title: ""
+- Bulgaria
+date: '2024-06-07'
-description: "This guide describes how to issue a criminal record certificate in Bulgaria"
+description: Learn the steps and requirements to get a criminal record certificate in Bulgaria for work, immigration, and other purposes.
 draft: false
+meta_title: How to Obtain a Criminal Record Certificate in Bulgaria
+title: How to Obtain a Criminal Record Certificate in Bulgaria
-translationKey: "bulgaria-issuance_of_a_criminal_record_certificate"
+translationKey: bulgaria-issuance_of_a_criminal_record_certificate
 ---

 ## Description
 ### What is it?